ShaunJPartridge/Data-Analytics-Portfolio/Power BI/Warehouse Performance Analysis/README.md

 ![](pics/mae-ss.png)

 **Warehouse Turnaround Time vs Company Average:**
-The average order turnaround time for each warehouse was examined using the company average of 3 days as a benchmark to evaluate warehouse performance.
+The average order turnaround time for each warehouse was examined using the company average of 3 days as a benchmark to evaluate order fulfillment performance.
 Results are below.

 ![](pics/warehouse-turnaround-vs-company-avg.png)